mscrm-addons.com logomscrm-addons.com logo

 Step 1: Create a template and insert fields

-Figure 4: Insert fields
+Figure 4: Insert Fields

 Step 2: Add a new relationship

-Figure 5: Add New Relationship
+Figure 5: Add a new relationship

 Figure 6: Add a new relationship

-Figure 7: Resolved fields
+Figure 7: Resolved Fields

-Step 3: Add further relationships
+Step 3: Add or edit relationships

 Figure 9: Add another relationship